GabrielLP94/personal-projects/README.md

 # personal-projects
-A collection of personal projects, mainly machine learning.
+A collection of personal projects, mainly machine learning-based.